VISITING ARTIST WORKSHOPS—WINTER 2017

 Visiting Artist Workshops

 Since 1999, South Shore Art Center has hosted master workshops with outstanding, nationally-recognized artists.
 The Visiting Artist program provides a challenging and in-depth opportunity for participants to be nurtured and inspired in our studios and on location—taking advantage of the stunning coastal landscape.
-Each summer/fall, hundreds of working artists and students from throughout New England participate in three-five day workshops.
+Each year, hundreds of working artists and students from throughout New England participate in three to five day workshops.

 Students work in our studios and on location in our beautiful coastal landscape.
 Register online www.ssac.org or call 781-383-2787.
 PDPs available.